bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 <p>Operators in JavaScript are the symbols that will allow us to create different
 expressions in JavaScript.
 And here are just a few of them.
-We've already seen the plus sign and the equal sign, which remember, equals is an assignment operator.
+We&apos;ve already seen the plus sign and the equal sign, which remember, equals is an assignment operator.
-There's also minus and the asterisk is used to multiply and forward slashes used to divide and the percent is a modules operator.</p>
+There&apos;s also minus and the asterisk is used to multiply and forward slashes used to divide and the percent is a modules operator.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 124/125. comparison operators/bitwise operators (81) ~~~~~~~~~~~~~~~~~~~~-->